PeterHUistyping/MIT6.824-6.5840-Distributed-Systems/Lecture/03-GFS.md

-    coordinator scanning of all files/chunks for GC is slow 1000s of clients -> too much CPU load on coordinator coordinator fail-over initially manual, 10s of minutes, too long. applications had to be designed to cope with GFS semantics and limitations.
-    more painful than expected.
+    coordinator scanning of all files/chunks for GC is slow 1000s of clients -> too much CPU load on coordinator coordinator fail-over initially manual, 10s of minutes, too long. applications had to be designed to cope with GFS semantics and limitations. more painful than expected.
   BigTable is one answer to many-small-files problem and Colossus apparently shards coordinator data over many coordinators

 ## Summary

-  case study of performance, fault-tolerance, consistency
+  Case study of performance, fault-tolerance, consistency
-    specialized for MapReduce applications good ideas:
+    specialized for MapReduce applications
+  Good ideas:
     global cluster file system as universal infrastructure separation of naming (coordinator) from storage (chunkserver) sharding for parallel throughput
     huge files/chunks to reduce overheads
-    primary to choose order for concurrent writes leases to prevent split-brain not so great:
+    primary to choose order for concurrent writes leases to prevent split-brain
+  Not so great:
     single coordinator performance
     ran out of RAM and CPU
     chunkservers not very efficient for small files lack of automatic fail-over to coordinator replica maybe consistency was too relaxed